ethereum/consensus-specs/specs/altair/beacon-chain.md

-# Ethereum 2.0 Altair Beacon chain changes
+# Altair -- The Beacon Chain

 ## Table of contents